Antinomy of Common Flowers: Gameplay

 Antinomy of Common Flowers is a fighting game in which the player will attempt to deplete their opponent's health bar using various moves, such as basic punches and kicks, as well as more complex special moves, which require special inputs in order to be performed.
 Spell cards, special moves that are considerably more powerful than the regular special moves, can also be used by charging a meter through damaging the opponent, which once full, allows the spell card to be activated.
 Each character in the game has a total of three spell cards to choose from.
 Antinomy of Common Flowers has no ground, allowing for complex aerial movement.

 In Antinomy of Common Flowers, the player will control two characters in any given match.
 The 'master' is the main character that they control, and can temporarily switch to their 'slave', who can be used to quickly extend combos.
 Additionally, when the player takes damage, some of their health will be retained with a white bar, and when playing as a slave, the white health will slowly increase.
 Taking damage while playing as the slave character will decrease the player's 'occult meter', and if it is emptied, the player will be forced to switch back to the master, until the meter increases again, which will gradually happen by default, but it can be increased faster by damaging their opponent.

 In Antinomy of Common Flowers, the player can engage in single matches, either against the AI or with other players online, play a training mode in which they can freely test their attacks, or in the game's story mode, wherein the player will fight many enemies in succession, and can unlock new characters by defeating them.

 Plot

 As part of the Urban Legend Incident, a phenomenon called "Perfect Possession" occurs, in which people have their mind and body completely taken over by somebody else.
 Reimu sets out to investigate the cause of the Perfect Possession.

 Characters

 In Antinomy of Common Flowers, all characters except Joon and Shion are available from the start in the game's versus mode.
 In the story mode, the player is given preset master-slave pairs, more of which are unlocked by completing the game with specific characters.
-The game has a total of 19 characters, each of which have their own stage.
+The game has a total of 19 characters, each of which has their own stage.